Dates and Roundings in Compensation

 The recording below shows examples of roundings in standard recommendation fields :

-- Rounding in custom fields (credit Phil MacGovern – SAP)
+- Rounding to whole numbers in custom fields (credit Phil MacGovern – SAP)

 To round the outcome of a calculated field we need to create a new custom column of type Money and pick one of the formula below :